Pttn/rieMiner/README.md

-# rieMiner 0.9α3
+# rieMiner 0.9β1

 rieMiner is a Riecoin miner supporting both solo and pooled mining, and using the latest known mining algorithm.
 It was originally adapted and refactored from gatra's cpuminer-rminerd (https://github.com/gatra/cpuminer-rminerd) and dave-andersen's fastrie (https://github.com/dave-andersen/fastrie).

 Solo mining is done using the GetWork or the GetBlockTemplate protocol, while pooled mining is via the Stratum protocol.

+A benchmark mode is also proposed to compare more easily the performance between different computers.

-Official binaries will be distributed when the stable 0.9 code will be out.
+Official binaries will be distributed when the stable 0.9 code is out (which will not until Riecoin Core is officially updated).

 This README also serves as manual for rieMiner.
 I hope that this program will be useful for you!
 Happy mining!

+**Warning**: rieMiner 0.9β1 is the last version officially supporting the 0.10.2 wallet.
+It might work in future versions, but only the upcoming new Riecoin wallet will be tested for solo mining.
+GetWork support will also be removed.

 ![rieMiner just found a block](https://pttn.me/medias/bildoj/alia/rieMiner1.png)